microsoft/google-play-vsts-extension/README.md

 3. **Version Code Pattern** *(String, Required if visible)* - The regular expression pattern to select a list of APK version codes to be removed from the track with this deployment, e.g. .*12?(3|4)?5

-#### Advanced Options

-1. **Replace version codes** *(String, Required)* - You may specify which APK version codes should be replaced in the track with this deployment.
-Available options are: *All*, *List* - comma separated list of version codes, *Regular expression* - a regular expression pattern to select a list of APK version codes to be removed from the track with this deployment, e.g. _.\\*12?(3|4)?5_

-2. **Send changes to review** *(Boolean, Optional)* - Select this option to add `changesNotSentForReview=true` query parameter and send changes for review in GooglePlay Console.
-[More info](https://developers.google.com/android-publisher/api-ref/rest/v3/edits/commit#query-parameters).

-     If you are getting the following error `Changes cannot be sent for review automatically.
-Please set the query parameter changesNotSentForReview to true`, select this option.

-     Please be cautious when selecting this option, if the app is already sent for review automatically, you can get the error `Changes are sent for review automatically.
-The query parameter changesNotSentForReview must not be set`.

 ## Contact Us

 * [Report an issue](https://github.com/Microsoft/google-play-vsts-extension/issues)

 Google Play and the Google Play logo are trademarks of Google Inc.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.